Initial Deployment Operations

 In the Storage tab, configure:

-• Boot Volume - disk size (GB) and volume type that will be used for the boot volume of the VM instance.
+• Boot Volume - disk size (GB) and Volume Type that will be used for the boot volume of the VM instance.

 • Data Volumes (optional) - add new or existing data volumes.
 To add a new volume, click Add and + and configure the following: